jocades/pcall/packages/rpc/README.md

   .action(() => 1) // error: expected string, got number
 ```

+### 2.1.
+Middleware

-Add middlewares to the procedure, the return value will be passed to the next handler's context.
+Add middlewares to the procedure, the return value will be assigned to the context.

 ```ts
 const getUser = procedure()